d28b/html-slides/README.md

 Similarly, audio files are inserted using the [*audio* tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).

-A slide with a fullscreen video can be created from the slide index:
+A slide with a fullscreen video can simply be created from the slide index:

 ```javascript
 slide('slides/video.mp4', 'Video', 'black');